Skip to content

 Guillermo is a Freshwater Fish Ecologist with many years of experience studying salmonid behavior and habitat selection in freshwater and estuarine systems.
 His research interests also span to aquatic habitat restoration, land use impacts on fish habitat, integrated watershed management and fish passage.
 Guillermo has organized previous Fish Passage Conferences and served many times in the Steering Committee and Advisory Board.

-Luiz is a Senior Researcher based at ETH-Zürich, Switzerland in the Institute of Environmental Engineering.
+Luiz is a Senior Scientist based at ETH-Zürich, Switzerland in the Institute of Environmental Engineering.
 He is the PI of the Ecohydraulics Research Group based at the Stocker Lab at ETH-Zurich.
 Luiz has over 17 years of experience assessing the impacts of hydropower on fish and developing mitigation solutions on a global scale.
 His research has focused on the design and assessment of fish passage, turbine entrainment and mortality, hydropeaking and larval drift.
 Related to fish passage, Luiz led and collaborated on several research projects in Brazil, Australia and, most recently, Switzerland.

 Lee is a Professor and